-September 16 is reportedly the most common birthday, and the month itself is routinely the second most popular one for babies to be born.
-As you'll see though, that doesn't mean it's a month for commoners.
-Here are a few notable birthdays in September.
+September 9 is reportedly the most popular date for babies to be born, and September is the busiest month for birthdays.
+But that doesn't mean it's a month for commoners.
+Here are a few notable (and noble) people who were born in September.

 Colonel Sanders will always be known as the founder of Kentucky Fried Chicken, but he was 40 years old before he even began selling food at his gas station in Corbin, Kentucky.
 Before that, he worked as a farmhand, a painter, a streetcar conductor, a blacksmith’s assistant, a railroad fireman, a lawyer, an insurance salesman, a secretary, a midwife, and a ferry operator.
 He didn't own his first KFC franchise until age 62.